Blowback (firearms): Delayed blowback

 For more powerful rounds that cannot be safely used in simple blowback, or in order to obtain a lighter mechanism than the simple format can provide, the alternative to API is some system of delayed or retarded blowback, in which the bolt is never fully locked, but is initially held in place, sealing the cartridge in the chamber by the mechanical resistance of one of various designs of delaying mechanism.
 As with the resistance provided by momentum in API, it takes a fraction of a second for the propellant gases to overcome this and start moving cartridge and bolt backwards; this very brief delay is sufficient for the bullet to leave the muzzle and for the internal pressure in the barrel to decrease to a safe level.
 The bolt and cartridge are then pushed to the rear by the residual gas pressure.

+Delayed blowback operations do away with the complexity of gas or recoil operations, using only a few simple solid components centralizing the main moving parts into the receiver.
 Because of high pressures, rifle-caliber delayed blowback firearms, such as the FAMAS, AA-52 and G3, typically have fluted chambers to ease extraction.
 Below are various forms of delayed-blowback actions: